Now that Xcode has been installed and the basics of the Swift programming language are covered, it is time to start introducing SwiftUI.

 First announced at Apple’s Worldwide Developer Conference in 2019, SwiftUI is an entirely new approach to developing apps for all Apple operating system platforms.
-The basic goals of SwiftUI are to make app development easier, faster and less prone to the types of bugs that typically appear when developing software projects.
-These elements have been combined with SwiftUI specific additions to Xcode that allow SwiftUI projects to be tested in near real-time using a live preview of the app during the development process.
+The primary goals of SwiftUI are to make app development easier, faster, and less prone to the types of bugs that typically appear when developing software projects.
+These elements have been combined with SwiftUI-specific additions to Xcode that allow SwiftUI projects to be tested in near real-time using a live app preview during the development process.

 The discussion in this chapter is intended as a high-level overview of SwiftUI and does not cover the practical aspects of implementation within a project.
 Implementation and practical examples will be covered in detail in the remainder of the book.

 To understand the meaning and advantages of SwiftUI’s declarative syntax, it helps to understand how user interface layouts were designed before the introduction of SwiftUI.
-Up until the introduction of SwiftUI, iOS apps were built entirely using UIKit together with a collection of associated frameworks that make up the iOS Software Development Kit (SDK).
+Until the introduction of SwiftUI, iOS apps were built entirely using UIKit, together with a collection of associated frameworks that make up the iOS Software Development Kit (SDK).

 The user interface layout of a scene is designed within Interface Builder by dragging components (such as buttons, labels, text fields and sliders) from a library panel to the desired location on the scene canvas.
 Selecting a component in a scene provides access to a range of inspector panels where the attributes of the components can be changed.

 The layout behavior of the scene (in other words, how it reacts to different device screen sizes and changes to device orientation between portrait and landscape) is defined by configuring a range of constraints that dictate how each component is positioned and sized in relation to both the containing window and the other components in the layout.